elastisys/compliantkubernetes/docs/operator-manual/aws.md

     done
     ```

+    **NOTE: Leave sufficient time for the system to settle, e.g., request TLS certificates from LetsEncrypt, perhaps as much as 20 minutes.**

 5. Setup required DNS entries.

     You will need to set up the following DNS entries.
 First, determine the public IP of the load-balancer fronting the Ingress controller of the *service cluster*: